fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - Have you ever worked with or studied Java 9+?
   - Java 17 / java 19?
+   - Are you able to say 3 recente features of these versions?
   - What you can say about lambdas?
   - What is a difference from map to flatMap
   - Other advanced Java questions can be asked

 - Have you ever worked with or studied spring/boot?
   - Version 5x or 6x?
 Spring boot 2x or 3x
+  - Are you able to define Spring beans lifecycle?
+  - Are you able to explain a difference between @Component, @Service and @Repository
+  - What is a usage of @Autowired, is it recommended?

 - Have you ever worked with or studied NodeJS?